AutodidactHobo/AIQL-CriticalFork/README.md

 ## 2. **Why AIQL is Necessary**

 Artificial Intelligence has revolutionized many industries, but accessing its full potential remains surprisingly difficult for most users.
 Why?
 The answer lies in the limitations of current methods of interacting with AI systems.
+"Exploring different prompt frameworks"[1] provides a good summary of existing prompt frameworks and current challenges.
 Let’s explore these challenges and understand why a tool like AIQL is indispensable.

 ### **The Current Problems**